quarkusio/quarkus-super-heroes/ui-super-heroes/README.md

 - [Running the Application](#running-the-application)

 ## Introduction
 This is the main user interface for the application.
-The application is an Angular application but is also packaged as a Quarkus application for convenience.
+The application is an Angular application but is packaged as a Quarkus application for convenience.

 ![ui-super-heroes](images/ui-super-heroes.png)